Psychology (PSY)

 Special Note: Students may enroll for variable credit, but 18 credits are both the minimum required and the maximum allowed for graduation.

-Registration Restrictions: Admission to the Ph.D. in Clinical-Community Psychology
+Registration Restrictions: Graduate standing and admission to the Ph.D. in Clinical-Community Psychology

 Prerequisites: PSY A698P with a minimum grade of B.